-The Corporation provides share-based awards to certain employees in the form of share options, restricted share units, performance share units, and compensation share units (the "Awards").
-The Corporation follows the fair-value method to record share-based compensation expense with respect to the Awards granted.
-In order to record share-based compensation expense, the Corporation estimates the fair value of the Awards granted using assumptions related to interest rates, expected lives of the Awards, volatility of the underlying security, forfeitures and expected dividend yields.
+The Corporation has a Unit Incentive Plan under which the Corporation may grant equity-settled incentive units, comprised of restricted share units and performance share units (the "equity-settled units") to its employees.
+The Corporation follows the fair-value method to record share-based compensation expense with respect to these equity-settled units granted.
+In order to record share-based compensation expense, the Corporation estimates the fair value of the equity-settled units granted using assumptions related to the outcome of performance conditions, interest rates, expected lives of the equity-settled units, volatility of the underlying security, forfeitures and expected dividend yields.